-Squeeze the rear brake lever/parking brake lever until the P/R lever is released from the slot on the rear brake lever/parking brake lever bracket.
+Squeeze the rear brake lever/parking brake lever until the parking brake lock lever is released from the slot on the rear brake lever/ parking brake lever bracket.

 The brake lights are activated by applying the parking brake.
 When using the parking brake, be sure to turn the ignition switch to OFF (w) to avoid discharging the battery.